celsworthy/RoboxRoot/Readme.md

 	ARM-32bit/Root/installRoot.sh

-To upgrade an existing Root installation, transer the install package to /tmp on the Raspberry Pi.
-Restart Root:
+To upgrade an existing Root installation, transfer the install package to /tmp on the Raspberry Pi.
+Restart Root without rebooting (which would empty the /tmp folder):

 	/home/pi/ARM-32bit/Root/restartRoot.sh